odl-user-1752735/CapStoneSolution/Solution-Guide/soln-guide.md

 1. Open the `multi_agent.py` file.
 This is where you will implement all necessary code for this challenge.

-1. Replace the code in the **multi_agent.py** file with code from the below link and save.
+1. Replace the code in the **multi_agent.py** file with the code from the link below and save the file.

     ```
     https://docs-api.cloudlabs.ai/repos/raw.githubusercontent.com/CloudLabsAI-Azure/Capstone-Project/refs/heads/soln-guide/src/ui/multi_agent.py
     ```